What is the difference between Grass Grazed products versus store bought?

 Our animals are fed Non GMO feed we avoid steroids and antibiotics.
 They are raised and processed ethically.
 Our mission is to produce protein with the promise of integrity.
 That being said we are not certified organic.

-Where are your birds raised?
+Where is your livestock raised?

 How are they raised?